 The CyberKnife machine has a robotic arm that is able to move around the patient, accessing the tumor from different angles which increases the number of positions that it can administer radiation to the treatment area.
 This also minimized dose to healthy tissue surrounding the treatment area.

-Another distinguishing factor is the mobility of the patient during the procedure.
-When undergoing Gamma Knife, the patient has to be placed in a head frame, to ensure no movement in order to dose the radiation as accurately as possible.
-When undergoing CyberKnife, no head frame is necessary, non-rigid immobilization is used instead.
+Another distinguishing factor between the two options is the mobility of the patient during the procedure.
+When undergoing most Gamma Knife procedures, the patient is placed in a head frame, to ensure no movement in order to dose the radiation as accurately as possible.
+With the advent of the new Gamma Knife ICON, however, a mask option is now available and being used throughout the world.
+When undergoing CyberKnife, a well-fitted, non-rigid mask is used instead of a head frame.

-Risks and side effects for both treatments are similar, as they are both minimally invasive.
+Risks and side effects for both treatments are similar, as they are both minimally invasive forms of stereotactic radiosurgery.
 While Gamma Knife is generally treated in as little as one treatment session, CyberKnife is typically completed in 1-5 sessions that are spread out over a few weeks.
 This could be a hardship on some patients.

 Overview of Gamma Knife vs CyberKnife